zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 #### Example - setting the connectionTemplate

 Assuming that the diagram is data bound and that the connection data contains properties 'meaning' and 'domain'.
-These can be edited by setting a Kendo template
+These can be edited by setting a Kendo template and a diagram configuration as follows.

      <script id="popup-editor" type="text/x-kendo-template">
         <h3>Edit Connection Data</h3>